poole/hyde/secret.md

 You are an amazing partner and the best mum I have ever known.

-You always put Ada and me first we have talked and when I asked Ada “Do you think mummy should do some stuff just for her?”
-Ada said “yesssss so we have made you some special vouchers.
+You always put Ada and me first so we talked:

+Matt - “Do you think mummy should do some stuff just for her?"
+Ada - “yesssss"

+So we have made you some special vouchers.

 Thank you for everything you do.

 Love
-Matt and Ada
+Matt